BekBrace/inv-tui-rust/README.md

 ## Technologies
 - **Rust**: For the application logic and data handling.
 - **Cursive**: For the text-based UI.
-- **Serde**: For JSON serialization and deserialization. [btw, i'd appreciate it if you'd tell me how to pronopunce it]
+- **Serde**: For JSON serialization and deserialization. [btw, i'd appreciate it if you'd tell me how to pronounce it]
 - **Arc and Mutex**: For safe, thread-safe shared ownership.

 ## Getting Started